oracle-devrel/askdata/mkdocs/docs/deployment/let_s_encrypt.md

 <p>This is an update on the let's encrypt original page.</p>

-The newer version of cerbot don't work with the oci-dns.
+The newer version of cerbot doesn't work with the oci-dns.
 Because of this, we need to fix the actual versions being used until it is fixed and works again.
 This is unlikely as oci-dns doesn't seem to be actively supported.
 Note that if you're using ports 80 or 443, then oci-dns may not be required.

 # High-level Process